vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

  aśaila and Arbuda, //34// Amrātakeśvara,

-Ekāmra, Trisrotas, Kāmako ṭ aka, Kailāsa, Bhṛgunagara, Kedāra and Pūrṇaścandraka, //35// Śrīpīṭha, Omkārapīṭha, Jālandhra, Mālava, Utkala, Kulānta, Devīkoṭṭa, Gokarṇa, Maruteśvara, //36// Aṭṭahāsa and Viraja, Rājagṛha, Mahāpatha, Kolāpura, Elāpura, Kāleśa and Jayantikā, //37// Ujjayinī, Vicitra and Kṣī raka, Hastināpura, Oḍḍiśa, the one named Prayāga,
+Ekāmra, Trisrotas, Kāmakoṭaka, Kailāsa, Bhṛgunagara, Kedāra and Pūrṇaścandraka, //35// Śrīpīṭha, Omkārapīṭha, Jālandhra, Mālava, Utkala, Kulānta, Devīkoṭṭa, Gokarṇa, Maruteśvara, //36// Aṭṭahāsa and Viraja, Rājagṛha, Mahāpatha, Kolāpura, Elāpura, Kāleśa and Jayantikā, //37// Ujjayinī, Vicitra and Kṣī raka, Hastināpura, Oḍḍiśa, the one named Prayāga,

 Ṣ aṣthīthen Māyāpuri, //38// Jaleśa,

 Malayaśaila and the Meru, the best of all mountains, Mahendra and Vāmana, then Hiraṇyapura, //39// Mahālakṣmīpura and U ḍ yāna and, lastly, Chāyāchatra. \[Thus are\] enumerated these *pīṭhas* \[which are to be imposed\] on the same places as the *mātṛkā* . //40//

-*pīṭ hāni vinyased devi mātṛkāsthānake puna ḥ * /
+*pīṭhāni vinyased devi mātṛkāsthānake puna ḥ * /

 *teśāṁ nāmāni kathyante śrnusvāvahitā priye* //33//